dush-a/ASP.NETCore31RazorPagesTemplates/RP.Core31/ReadMe.md

-﻿## You have created this project using the custom project template provided by InterData development team.
+﻿## You have created this project using the custom project template provided.

 # ToDo: